Skip to main content

 }

-For more information on how to get OutOfBandPayload, see Decode out-of-band payload.
+For more information on how to obtain the OutOfBandPayload, see Obtain an out-of-band payload.

 1. Provide the OutOfBandPayload to an OutOfBandOperation java, swift, objc, flutter, react native object.
 When building the OutOfBandOperation, invoke the OutOfBandOperation.onRegistration method with an object taking an OutOfBandRegistration.